knexator/blog/_time_genres/multiverse-time-travel.md

 ### [5D Chess With Multiverse Time Travel](https://store.steampowered.com/app/1349230/5D_Chess_With_Multiverse_Time_Travel/) by Conor Petersen

 I love this game; it takes a ludicrous idea and carries it to its full extent.
-Before playing I worried that it would be too overwhelming, specially since I lack a solid foundation in chess, but the game is surprisingly approachable and you'll find yourself having fun.
-This game has a well designed and executed core idea, wrapped in a polished package with neat sounds and graphics.
+Before playing, I worried that it would be too overwhelming, specially since I lack a solid foundation in chess, but the game is surprisingly approachable, and you'll soon find yourself having fun.
+This game has a well-designed and executed core idea, wrapped in a polished package with neat sounds and graphics.
 Extremely recommended.

 ![5D Chess With Multiverse Time Travel](https://cdn.akamai.steamstatic.com/steam/apps/1349230/ss_94a8c5ad627363b1d0e9d72a1a5f8db45f2b5f9c.1920x1080.jpg){: .mx-auto.d-block :}